 FS: Drugs, lots of drugs, I just read Anthony Burgess and liked it.
 Not a lot of acceptances roll in, so I've been secretly working my texts from behind closed doors more, the invention of the internet is a hustle, I lose track.
 I'm sure I'm not the only one.
 My work influences itself; I try my damnedest to recycle old poems, vignettes, and stories, and I try not to look outside of my own self for too much influence.
 Diminishing returns my ass, it just gets better and better, the more I work on a piece.

 JDN: What did you set out to do in the writing of your book?

 FS: I wanted to explore the afterlife with my characters, I wanted to let myself fully free, while still tense in the form of literature I have chosen to lock myself into.
 The death of the world, the death of the ego, the death of the self, the death of god.
 These are always ideas floating around, and I wanted to see what I could create with those themes in mind.
 I like the outcome, the book came out to my liking.
 I'm fairly happy with it.

 J. D. Nelson (b.
-1971) experiments with words and sound in his subterranean laboratory.
+1971) experiments with words in his subterranean laboratory.
+More than 1,500 of his poems have appeared in many small press publications, in print and online.
+He is the author of several collections of poetry, including Cinderella City (The Red Ceilings Press, 2012).
 Visit www.MadVerse.com for more information and links to his published work.
-J. D. lives in Colorado.
+Nelson lives in Colorado.
 He recommends Defenders of Wildlife.